Mike Wainwright: Career

 Following his career in rugby, Mike moved into financial services and is currently working as 'Head of Partnerships' for AFEX based in Manchester.

 International

-He toured Australia with Great Britain Academy in 1994, and missed most of 1995's Super League I with a recurring foot injury.
+Wainwright toured Australia with the Great Britain Academy team in 1994.
+He was named in England's 40-man training squad in preparation for the 1995 Rugby League World Cup, but was not included in the final squad.

-Wainwright is a former Scotland international.
+Wainwright later chose to represent Scotland, and was selected for the 2000 World Cup.